CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 <div class="alert alert-hot-problems">
 <h4>Warning:</h4>
-<p>A SSH key must be used with only one account.
-A SSH key is used to identify the actions form a user and must be
+<p>A SSH key can be used with only one account.
+A SSH key is used to identify the actions made by a user and must be
 associated with only one account.<br />
 If a key is used by more than one account, a warning will be displayed in the console.</p>
 </div>